openmobilityfoundation/mobility-data-specification/provider/README.md

 The boundary should be defined as a polygon or collection of polygons.
 The file defining the boundary should be provided in Shapefile or GeoJSON format and hosted online at a published address that all providers and `provider` API consumers can access and download.

+Providers are not required to recalculate the set of historical data that is included when the municipality boundary changes.
+All new data must use the updated municipality boundary.

 ### Timestamps

 References to `timestamp` imply integer milliseconds since [Unix epoch](https://en.wikipedia.org/wiki/Unix_time).
 You can find the implementation of unix timestamp in milliseconds for your programming language [here](https://currentmillis.com/).